Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Introduction

 \end{enumerate}

+Generalization experiments on novel tool categories further demonstrate that our attribute-based framework can effectively reason about previously unseen tools.
 This work provides a computationally efficient and cognitively plausible approach to flexible tool selection.
 By decomposing tool selection into attribute-based representations significantly enhances model performance while requiring substantially fewer parameters than large-scale multimodal LLMs.
 Through ablation studies, we identify key attributes driving model performance, with functional properties like graspability, elongation, and hand-relatedness proving most critical for accurate tool selection.
-This work bridges cognitive science and artificial intelligence (AI) by implementing a neurally-inspired computational framework for flexible tool use.
 By demonstrating the efficacy of attribute-based representations in both visual and linguistic domains, our research provides insights into potential mechanisms underlying human tool cognition while offering a practical system that can directly analyze any scenario, process images of available tools, and select the most appropriate tool for the given context.